AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

   * [[!DNL ID5] IDs](https://id5.io): For retargeting unauthenticated site traffic, prospecting using third-party data, and measurement for both using [[!DNL Adobe] [!DNL Analytics for Advertising]](/help/integrations/analytics/overview.md).

-    For [!DNL RampIDs], you must deploy an ID-specific JavaScript tag on your webpages.[ADD TAG INFO SOMEWHERE]

-    In addition, measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
-[IT SOUNDS LIKE THERE'S A PARTICULAR JS SNIPPET THAT'S REQUIRED FOR THIS, TOO.
-CLARIFY AND UPDATE HERE AN IN /analytics/javascript.md file]
+    Measurement requires all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).

     ID5 creates an ID by stitching together various client/server signals, such as an IP address, user agent string, and hashed email address.
 [Field-level help says "browser signals (IP address, timestamp) and user signals (email) when available."]